 You will talk to people who were there.
 The Civil Rights movement will come alive for you in a personal way and nonviolence will become much more than a word.
 You will see fascinating things and learn an amazing amount of stuff.

 But it is the people that you will remember most.
 We don't know yet who we will meet on our journey...but they will give you insights into the past, and inspire you in the present.

 You will get to know Bernard Lafayette (worth the trip in and of itself!) and hear his first-hand accounts of the Movement.
-Bernard will have you laughing - and singing as well.
+Bernard will have you thinking and laughing…and singing as well.